 ILLUCIDx

-Their original intention was to design a device that could be used in remote locations and developing communities, in particular for the detection of malaria amongst pregnant women in Ethiopia.
-However, this past year they pivoted to adapt the device as a rapid COVID-19 test and their technology has already been in use as part of the International Border Testing Pilot Program.
-With their diagnostics technology, ILLUCIDx designed a solution that is simple and cost-effective, requiring minimal training or laboratory infrastructure to implement.
-Cody and Jared’s goal has always been to serve public-health good by improving health outcomes, particularly for neglected populations, and save costs.
+The founders' original intention was to design a device that could be used in remote locations and developing communities, in particular for the detection of malaria among pregnant women in Ethiopia.
+However, they pivoted to adapt the device as a rapid COVID-19 test and their technology has already been in use as part of the International Border Testing Pilot Program.
+With the diagnostics technology, ILLUCIDx designed a solution that is simple and cost-effective, requiring minimal training or laboratory infrastructure to implement.
+The goal has always been to serve public-health good by improving health outcomes, particularly for neglected populations, and save costs.

 ILLUCIDx has received investment from UCeed, a venture philanthropy fund accelerating UCalgary and community-based startup companies to advance problem-solving research, create jobs and fuel the economy.
 A key program in the UCalgary innovation ecosystem, UCeed bridges the gap between innovation, demonstration and commercialization, and is managed by UCalgary’s knowledge-transfer and business incubator, Innovate Calgary.

-UCeed Health Fund is supported by the generosity of the River Fund at the Calgary Foundation and their mission to build a healthy and vibrant community where everyone belongs.
+UCeed Health Fund is supported by the generosity of the River Fund at the Calgary Foundation and its mission to build a healthy and vibrant community where everyone belongs.